teuk/mediabot_v3/docs/RADIO.md

 m rplay Idioteque
 m radioqueue
 m queue
-m nextsong
 ```

 `play` accepts an artist/title search or one HTTPS YouTube video URL.
 Text
-search chooses the first eligible video among YouTube's first five results,
-in relevance order.
+search ranks at most five YouTube results by artist/title relevance.
+It prefers
+official video/audio and artist Topic/VEVO hints when available.
+Covers, karaoke,
+tutorials, reactions, remixes and speed/loop edits are rejected unless requested
+explicitly.
+Accents and ordinary spelling mistakes are tolerated; view counts
+are not a requirement.
+Missing titles and weak matches are refused.
 It excludes known live/upcoming videos and entries with
 missing, invalid or excessive duration (15 minutes by default).
 Use a video
 URL when you need a particular recording; spelling correction and the exact
 musical version are not guaranteed.